dpryan79/bison/README.md

   *  There is now a tutorial.
 See the TUTORIAL file for download instructions.

+  *  The default minimum MAPQ and Phred scores used by bison_mbias have been updated to match bison_methylation_extractor.

 ###0.3.1
   *  The various bedGraph files didn't previously have a "track" line.
 The UCSC Genome Browser requires this, so bedGraph files produced will now contain